AppliedEnergistics/Applied-Energistics-2/API.md

 cells for any stored item key.
 Due to the storage math still being different for items and fluids, there are still key-type specific cells, which are all based on the same class `BasicStorageCell`, which doesn't have a guaranteed API however (this is an improvement for later).

+## Crank

+The crank uses `ICrankable` to inject energy into the block it's attached to, when the player turns the crank.
+On Fabric, use `ICrankable.LOOKUP` to expose it on your own blocks if you'd like to allow cranks to inject energy.
+On Forge, expose the `ICrankable.CRANKABLE` capability.
+You can limit which sides of your block a crank is allowed on by only returning a non-null object for the sides of your block you want to allow it on.